 Frances McDormand is always evolving.
-Nomadland, for which McDormand is nominated for her sixth Oscar, represents the latest in a history of dramatic hits for the actress who brings a characteristic gnarly depth to every role.
+Nomadland, for which McDormand was nominated for her sixth Oscar, represents the latest in a history of dramatic hits for the actress who brings a characteristic gnarly depth to every role.
 Many fans associate her with the films of her husband, director Joel Coen and his brother Ethan Coen.
 But McDormand has proved she’s a lot more than just the quirky Fargo police chief — as epic performance as that was.

 McDormand’s Early Life

-Now, you might remember that one of Frances’ earliest on-screen moments came in 1987 with Raising Arizona, which starred Hunter alongside Nicolas Cage.
+Now, you might remember that one of Frances’ earliest on-screen moments came in 1987 with Raising Arizona.
+Which starred Hunter alongside Nicolas Cage.
 Raising Arizona was the Coen Brothers’ second-ever film and McDormand proved to be a scene-stealer, playing the couple’s kooky friend Dot.
 However, it was not her first collaboration with the Coens.
 She and the elder brother Joel were married for three years at that point.
 And in 1984 — the same year as their wedding — Frances had starred in the Coen Brothers’ directorial debut Blood Simple.

 In fact, Frances and Joel met during that first audition.